Last updated on 20 July 2021

 - Turn up to your appointment on time, do not arrive early or late as the vaccination centres cannot accommodate you.

-It is essential that everyone continues to follow Covid-19 restrictions whether they have had the vaccine or not.
-To follow social distancing guidance, wear a face covering and remember hands, face, space and fresh air.
+It is essential that everyone continues to follow key Covid-19 precautions, whether they have had the vaccine or not.
+These include testing when you have symptoms and isolating when you are contacted by NHS Test and Trace.

 For the latest information about the vaccine go to the NHS website.